For this project you will create a class called TextKit

 including legal ranges.

-In those languages the compiler can detect the problem!)
+In such languages the compiler can detect the problem!)

-So, you check arguments at the top of methods in reuseable code modules
+So, you check arguments at the top of methods in reusable code modules

 should throw exceptions.